 2) Strong Work Ethic -- Having a strong work ethic is a major key to success in life in any situation, not just in survival situations.
 Teach your children the value of hard work.
 Hard work is good, healthy, and effective.
 Its importance is revealed throughout God's Word.
 The idea of "an honest day's work for an honest day's pay" is part of the traditional American value system.

 Children, even young children, should have chores that they are expected to do.
 And make them actually do their chores.
-Of course, the chores should be age-appropriate, but they should increase as they grow older and gain maturity and skills.
+Of course, the chores should be age-appropriate, but their responsibilities should increase as they grow older and gain maturity and skills.
 Older children can work part-time jobs outside the home.
 You are not helping your kids by shielding them from hard work.

 3) Biblical and Traditional Values -- Teach your children to have a relationship with God.
 Make prayer, scripture reading, and worship a regular part of their lives.
 Teach them the Commandments and the teachings of Jesus.
 Teach them to look to the perfection of God's Word as the ultimate authority for what is right and wrong, instead of the whim of worldly opinion.
 Don't just teach them what you believe, but why you believe it.
 Prepare them for a world that is telling them that Biblical and traditional values are wrong.

 Three Additional Shills